kuhn-ruess/cmdbsyncer-docs/docs/ansible/inventory_providers.md

 ## Why a registry instead of one endpoint per module?

-The previous design shipped a per-module shell wrapper (`ansible/inventory`, `ansible/cmk_server_inventory`, `ansible/rest_inventory`, …) that each shelled `cmdbsyncer ansible source` or its sibling commands.
-That worked, but:
+Earlier the per-module shell wrappers (`ansible/inventory`, `ansible/cmk_server_inventory`, `ansible/rest_inventory`, …) each shelled `cmdbsyncer ansible source` or its sibling commands.
+The wrappers are still on disk as thin proxies for backward-compat — they now exec the new `cmdbsyncer ansible inventory <provider>` command — but the recommended path forward is the YAML plugin spec at `ansible/syncer.inventory.yml` driven by [`cmdbsyncer-inventory`](cmdbsyncer_inventory.md).
+The previous shape worked, but:

 - It coupled "what data to serve" with "what filename to point Ansible at", so adding a new module meant adding a new shell file in the repo.
 - The wrappers required the Syncer checkout to be the working directory.